SAP-samples/teched2023-AI284v/exercises/ex2/README.md

 # Exercise 2 - Process a receipt using Document Information Extraction and LLMs (Large Language Models)

 In this exercise, you'll extract information from a custom document - in this case, a lunch receipt.
 The Document Information Extraction service doesn't support custom document types out of the box.
-So, you'll create a custom schema to define the header fields and line items that you want to extract from the receipt document using LLMs (Large Language Models).
+So, you'll create a custom schema to define the fields that you want to extract from the receipt document using LLMs (Large Language Models).

 ## Exercise 2.1 Access schema configuration